Dhghomon/easy_rust/README.md

 So that is a bit better: `thread 'main' panicked at 'The first unwrap had a None!', src\main.rs:2:32`.
 We have the line number as well so we can find it.

 You can also use `unwrap_or` if you want to always have a value that you want to choose.
+If you do this it will never panic.
+That's:

+- 1) good because your program won't panic, but
+- 2) maybe not good if you want the program to panic if there's a problem.

+But usually we don't want our program to panic, so `unwrap_or` is a good method to use.

 ```rust
 fn main() {